Why LDH?

 Internship (20 Credit Units)

-In this six-month programme, students will be attached to private companies or government bodies.
-They will be exposed to the rigours of the industry in a real-time environment and will receive valuable on-the-job training in areas of landscape implementation, cut flower retail, nursery management, turf management and horticulture management.
+In this 22-week programme, students will be attached to private companies or government bodies.
+Students will be exposed to the rigours of the industry in a real-time environment, and will receive valuable on-the-job training in areas of landscape implementation, cut flower retail, nursery management, turf management and horticulture management.